What are Digital Marketing KPIs?

 Setting a Digital Marketing KPI Target

-For instance, in 2017 this client received 30,503 total sessions from organic traffic, and only 18.3% of it came from the first quarter of the year, whereas only 31.6% came from the fourth quarter.
-It is very likely that this site experiences at least slight seasonality (or a drop in traffic throughout the holiday season), especially if this is a repeated trend.
+Consider how your site is impacted by things like seasonality (or a drop or increase in traffic throughout the holiday season), especially if this is a repeated trend.
 This sort of information can be useful to consider when setting timelines or strategies for the year.

 It’s Still A Lot of Guess Work

 I won’t lie, this involves about as much creativity as it does logic, and it has to be approached as such.
-With the methodology I’ve laid out throughout this post, a lot of the work has been taken care of for you but it’s not totally complete.
+With the methodology laid out throughout this post, a lot of the work has been taken care of for you but it’s not totally complete.
 You still need to go through the manual steps of figuring out all of the factors that can affect potential growth and their levels of impact.
-Fortunately, the calculations are no longer majorly time consuming or manual.
-Just use this tool!

-Do you have questions you’d like answered about setting a Key Performance Indicator for SEO or PPC?
-Contact us today!
-We’re more than happy to share our knowledge!
+Do you have questions you’d like answered about setting up KPIs and Analytics for SEO or Paid Media?
+Contact us to get a custom plan specific for your business - we’re more than happy to share our knowledge!